 Under FELA, railroad workers have a right to a reasonably safe workplace.
-Railroad companies and employers must provide a safe work environment and inspect it regularly to ensure it is free of hazards; safe equipment, tools and personal protective equipment; and provide suitable training, supervision and assistance to employees in their jobs.
+Railroad companies and employers must provide a safe work environment and inspect it regularly to ensure it is free of hazards; safety equipment, tools, and personal protective equipment; and provide suitable training, supervision, and assistance to employees in their jobs.
 Failure to do so can render them responsible for injuries suffered by their employees.

 Additionally, employers must ensure that safety rules and regulations are being enforced, keeping workers safe from intentional harmful acts of others, and refraining from using unreasonable work quotas.
 Essentially, FELA helps to ensure uniform safety and liability standards within the railroad industry.

 Unlike the Workers’ Compensation, FELA is a fault-based system.
 To recover compensation for injuries, an injured railroad worker must prove the employer was negligent, and that this negligence caused the injuries.
 However, the burden of proof in a FELA claim is less than that needed to establish fault in an ordinary negligence claim.

 Typically, the plaintiff in a FELA case only needs to show that a law was violated and that they were injured.
 The degree to which the defendant’s negligence played a part in the injuries is often inconsequential.
 A successful FELA claim generally brings awards much higher than those available in Workers’ Compensation cases and are more extensive.
 Damages can include some or all of the following: